For Professionals: Caring for Clients During COVID-19

 Q: What is Family & Nursing Care’s leave policy related to COVID-19?

 The health and safety of our Clients, Caregivers and staff are of utmost concern to us.
 Should a Client’s Caregiver test positive for COVID-19, his/her doctor will likely instruct them to quarantine for 14 days.
-We will arrange coverage for clients during this time.
-Caregivers can return to work after they have tested negative for COVID-19 or when provided a health clearance from their health care professional.
+We can arrange for replacement Caregivers during this time.
+Caregivers can safely return to work after they have tested negative for COVID-19 or when provided a health clearance from their health care professional.

 Family & Nursing Care has implemented a plan to support Caregivers in the event they are diagnosed with COVID-19.
-With proper documentation, Family & Nursing Care will compensate affected Select Caregivers for up to 14 days and will offer financial support for affected Classic independent contractor Caregivers.
+With proper documentation, Family & Nursing Care will pay sick leave to affected Select Caregivers for up to 14 days and will offer financial support for affected Classic independent contractor Caregivers.

 Q: What if a Caregiver can’t visit their Client?
-Do you have backup support?
+Can you send a replacement Caregiver?